RxSwiftCommunity/RxFlow/README.md

         guard let window = self.window else { return false }

-        coordinator.rx.didNavigate.subscribe(onNext: { (flow, step) in
+        // listen for Coordinator mechanism is not mandatory coordinator.rx.didNavigate.subscribe(onNext: { (flow, step) in
             print ("did navigate to flow=\(flow) and step=\(step)") }).disposed(by: self.disposeBag)

-        Flows.whenReady(flow: mainFlow, block: { [unowned window] (flowRoot) in window.rootViewController = flowRoot
+        // when the MainFlow is ready to be displayed, we assign its root the the Window Flows.whenReady(flow: mainFlow, block: { [unowned window] (flowRoot) in window.rootViewController = flowRoot
         })

+        // The navigation begins with the MainFlow at the apiKey Step
+        // We could also have a specific Stepper that could decide if
-        coordinator.coordinate(flow: mainFlow, withStepper: OneStepper(withSingleStep: DemoStep.apiKey))
+        // the apiKey should be the fist step or not coordinator.coordinate(flow: mainFlow, withStepper: OneStepper(withSingleStep: DemoStep.apiKey))

         return true